Great waters and settings605 km, loop - 5 days - 39 attractions - 34 activities

 Sainte-Anne-des-Monts — Gaspé — Percé — New Richmond — Sainte-Anne-des-Monts

-Long curves, cliffs, omnipresent river ... this is the surprising Haute-Gaspésie!
-Lighthouses and stops will punctuate your route to the spectacular Land's End, dizzying descent and endless curves.
+Long curves, cliffs and the ever-present St. Lawrence... this is what awaits you in Haute-Gaspésie!
+Lighthouses and roadside rest areas will punctuate your ride towards spectacular Land’s End, which features dizzying descents and endless curves.

 In Sainte-Anne-des-Monts, visit Exploramer, a scientific activity complex focusing on the marine environment and presenting an aquarium and a museum, as well as offering sea excursions.

 Furthermore, a red surprise is waiting for you in La Martre, a lighthouse with a unique wooden structure.